orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

 - [Harvest Rewards](04-Harvest.md): Collect any earned fees and rewards without closing your position.
 - Make Further Adjustments: Depending on market conditions, continue to adjust liquidity as needed to maximize returns or manage risk.

-By using `increaseLiquidityInstructions()`and `decreaseLiquidityInstructions()`, you gain flexibility in managing your positions and optimizing your liquidity provision strategy.
+By using the SDK to adjust liquidity, you gain flexibility in managing your positions and optimizing your liquidity provision strategy.